 Growing Cucumbers from Seeds

-I would recommend growing the ‘Marketmore’ variety as it is very reliable, a good cropper and I have grown it for the past three summers.
-This is particularly so if you are growing cucumbers for the first time.
+I would recommend growing the ‘Marketmore’ variety as it is very reliable, a good cropper and I have grown it every summer for the past few years.
+Also a great variety if you are growing cucumbers for the first time!

 How to sow cucumber seeds indoors

-- Fill small pots with seed sowing compost.
+- Take a small clean pot which has holes at the bottom for good water drainage.
+Fill it with seed sowing compost.
 I use this compost as it is an ideal texture to hold moisture for the seeds to germinate.
+However, if you only have multipurpose compost, that will be fine too.

 - Use a chopstick or the blunt end of a pencil to make holes that are 1 cm deep.